xxyzz/WordDumb/README.md

 - Set preferences

     - Enable "Fetch X-Ray people descriptions from Wikipedia" option for nonfiction books and novels that have character pages on Wikipedia.
 A quote from the book will be used if it's disabled or the page is not found.

     - Larger spaCy model has higher [Named-entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) precision therefore improves X-Ray quality, more details at https://spacy.io/models/en

+    - Enter a Fandom link to get X-Ray descriptions from Fandom, delete the link to search Wikipedia.

 https://user-images.githubusercontent.com/21101839/124685798-90f87f80-df04-11eb-8eb6-dee012de6cab.mov